c3se/alvis-intro/tutorial/ex7/README.md

 to simplify the code in this example we download the dataset in pickled format.
 For production use you should always check first if the dataset is already available in `/cephyr/NOBACKUP/Datasets` before you download it.
-The size for MIST should only be around 11M compressed.
+The size for MNIST should only be around 11M compressed.
 ```
 wget https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz
 ```